 For more information please refer to the GRV Annual Report.

 The Victorian greyhound racing industry contributes significantly to the state’s economy generating more than $540 million in annual economic benefit to the Victorian economy, and 4,300 full time equivalent jobs.
 For more information please refer to the GRV Economic Contribution Report.

 GRV is a not-for-profit organisation and all monies are distributed back into the Victorian greyhound racing industry and broader community through areas such as:

-- Integrity and compliance initiatives
+- Integrity and compliance management

-- Club and race track infrastructure
+- Club and racetrack infrastructure maintenance and development projects

 - Community initiatives such as The Great Chase

-- Administration of greyhound racing
+- Administration and promotion of greyhound racing

 The content on this page was accurate at the time of publishing.
 If you notice any inaccurate content on this page or anywhere on the website, please report it here